khokao/synergetica/services/docs/guides/customize-parts.md

 # Customizing parts

-This section describes the customization of parts.
+This section describes about the customization of parts.

 You can customize parts from this area.